 An alternative is to wear your disguise only when you’re not in superhero mode and taking it off when duty calls.
-That may sound difficult but Clark Kent does it everyday.
+That may sound not easy, but somehow Clark Kent does it every day.

-Leading a double life comes with many challenges, one being your sudden absences from often key moments in life.
-Explanations will be expected, so you will need to become proficient in lying constantly.
-Nearly forgotten dentist appointments and work meetings are easy go-tos, along with sudden food poisoning.
+Leading a double life comes with many challenges, one being your sudden absences from key moments in life.
+Explanations will be expected, so you will need to become proficient with your lying.
+Nearly forgotten dentist appointments and work meetings are easy go-to’s, along with sudden food poisoning.

 Becoming a superhero isn’t for everyone and would take an enormous amount of dedication, but you might just become a better you along the way.
 Your life and the life of the ones you love will always be at risk.
 No amount of training will guarantee your success.
 When it gets hard, you have to remember why you started in the first place.